nhs-england-tools/github-permissions-elevation/README.md

 1. Press the Generate a new client secret button
 1. Copy the provided client secret
-1. This should then be stored in SSM Paramater Store
+1. This should then be stored in SSM paramater store

 ###### Update AWS SSM entries